Ox18/Ox18/README.md

 # Hi, I´m Wilmer👨🏻‍💻💚

 I am a Software Developer and Full Stack Web Developer. <br>
 I have fun and passion for working with JS technology and everything related to it.
-(TypeScript, VanillaJS, NodeJS) <br>
-Beyond creating and solving problems, I am driven by the desire to help others and make a greater impact.
+(TypeScript, VanillaJS, NodeJS) Beyond creating and solving problems, I am driven by the desire to help others and make a greater impact.

 #### Languages